 There are several different types of courses, i.e. for first-time parents or single parents, and usually English-language options as well.
 Your hospital or midwife will able to advise you on the courses available to you locally.

 Maternity leave is more of a requirement than a right in Germany - from six weeks before birth to eight weeks after (longer in the case of multiple or premature births).
 During this time, if you are employed, you continue to be treated as an “active employee” and receive your full salary as part of your maternity benefit.
 After your maternity leave period ends, you can apply for parental leave.

 If you wish to take maternity leave and parental leave (your partner is also entitled), you need to inform both your employer and your health insurance fund in advance.
 It is wise to take care of this at least several weeks before you intend to go on leave.

 If you think you are in labour, you need to go to your chosen hospital.
 Call ahead to let them know you’re coming, and bring your Mutterpass.
 You will be examined to make sure you are actually in labour and, if so, you will be checked into a birthing room (Kreißsaal).

 After the birth, you will be given some time to recover before being taken back to the ward with your baby.
-A standard hospital stay following birth is around seven days in Germany (seven to 14 in the case of a caesarean section), but you are permitted to request early release.
+A standard hospital stay following birth is between three and seven days in Germany (or up to 14 in the case of a caesarean section), but you are permitted to request early release.
 During these days you will be regularly checked on by nurses, who can assist you with breastfeeding and bathing.
 Your baby will undergo several tests to make sure they are healthy.